5% discount for members of British Columbia sheep organizations continues for 2026!

 Avoid penning sheep in dirty pens or on bare concrete floors.

-White faced, white wooled sheep should be sheared first; dark faced or coloured wool sheep last.
+White faced, white-wooled sheep should be sheared first; dark-faced or coloured wool sheep last.

 White wool and coloured wool should not be packed in the same bag.

 When properly skirted and cleaned the fleece should be folded lengthwise, a third over a third, then the other third folded over the top and then rolled from the tail to the head before being packed.
-Pack only in burlap bags; never in plastic.

 Have a good corn broom, not a heavy stable broom, to keep the shearing area swept when necessary.

-Copied from the Ontario Ministry of Agriculture website...
+Modified from the Ontario Ministry of Agriculture website...

 TBA